NFL News: Mason Crosby Talks Missing Five Kicks In Packers’ Eight-Point Loss Against The Lions

 — Detroit Lions Memes (@LionsMemes) October 7, 2018

 The Green Bay kicker went through a rough patch in the 2012 NFL season, but since then, he has made 134 of 158 attempts.
-So, this is very out of form for the veteran player.
+With numbers like that, it’s not hard to see that such a weak performance is very out of form for the veteran player.
 After the heartbreaking Packers loss, Mason Crosby spoke on his five missed kicks, as the NFL website reported.

 “I’ve done this a long time and I’ve never had a game like that.
 This is uncharted territory….
 That type of game has never happened to me.
 I’m going to evaluate it and chalk it up to an anomaly in life.”